Long Beach Aquarium: Conservation & Fun Activities

 The Queen Mary (Hotels, Attraction & Events)

 Prone to motion sickness than there’s also the Queen Mary nearby.
 Currently, the Queen has a Diana: Legacy Of The Princess exhibit on display.
-For more information on the Queen Mary check out their website here.
+For more information on the Queen Mary check out their website.

 Pike Outlets Mall

 Pike outdoor shopping mall and restaurants are located adjacent to the Aquarium.
 In front of the mall, there’s a Ferris Wheel and a bungee trampoline ($12 cash only) for outdoor fun.
-For hours of operation and more information check out the Pike Outlets Mall website here.
+For hours of operation and more information check out the Pike Outlets Mall website.

-Looking to enjoy a romantic dinner; consider the restaurant located inside the Parker’s Lighthouse.
-For more information on the Parker’s Lighthouse check out their website here.
+Looking to enjoy a romantic dinner; consider the restaurant located inside Parker’s Lighthouse.
+Find more information on the menu and hours of operation check out Parker’s Lighthouse website.

 Don’t forget to pin for later!